SymfonyCasts/symfony-ux/sfcasts/turbo/frame-loading.md

 new class called `frame-loading-hide`.
 We'll add the CSS for this in a minute.
 After this, add a `<span>` and give it a different, new, class - `frame-loading-show`  - that will cause this element to only *show* when loading.
-Also give this `fas fas-spinner fa-spin` to render a FontAwesome loading animation.
+Also give this `fas fa-spinner fa-spin` to render a FontAwesome loading animation.

 To add styling for these, open up `assets/styles/app.css`.
 Target the `busy` attribute with `turbo-frame[busy]`.
 So *if* there's a turbo-frame element